jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 setup
 ********************************************************************************************

-I open a terminal in the Interactive Development Environment (IDE) and type the following commands to make the project
+I open a terminal in the Integrated Development Environment (IDE) and type the following commands to make the project

-* I use `mkdir <https://man7.org/linux/man-pages/man1/mkdir.1.html>`_ with the ``-p/--parents`` option to make a directory for the project with a child directory called ``tests`` inside it
+* I use mkdir_ with the ``-p/--parents`` option to make a directory for the project with a child directory called ``tests`` inside it

   .. code-block:: shell